 - Defaults in payment of statutory dues if any;

-- compliance of various laws and accounting standards;
+- Compliance of various laws and Indian Accounting Standards - IND-AS;

 - Any remarks/ observances/ findings made by the Statutory and Internal Auditors of theCompany;

 - Making of loans and investment of surplus funds;

 - Whistle blower policy /vigil mechanism

 During the Financial Year 2019-20 4 Meetings of the Audit Committee were held.